Ada-Developers-Academy/core-unit-3/learning-another-language/semicolons.md

 ## Stay Consistent and Understand ASI

-The ultimate takeaway is to stay consistent in your code and conform to your team's code style.
+The ultimate takeaway is to stay consistent in our code and conform to our team's code style.
 If we decide to not use semicolons, we should understand the risks that ASI presents.